waltertan12/blog/_posts/2018-05-09-list-diffs.md

 | **g** | 3     | 2     | 1     | **1** | 2     | 3     |
 | **g** | 4     | 3     | 2     | 2     | **1** | 2     |
 | **o** | 5     | 4     | 3     | 3     | 2     | **2** |

+*Side note: Notice how each column corresponds to a group in the top-down cache*

 Each cell in this matrix reprsents the number of changes that must be made to get from one string to another.
 For example, matrix[3][3] has the value `0`.
 That's because it compares the string `do` to `do` which doesn't require any changes.